jakesamuel99/DS_Portfolio/README.md

 - Analyzed dataset of 74,111 Airbnb listings in major US cities from 2015-2017 to develop actionable recommendations for Airbnb owners/investors to maximize profits by improving listing value
 - Executed stepwise linear regression modeling to identify factors most impactful on listing price
 - Employed text mining and K-Means clustering to determine high value amenities
-- Led and managed an international, remote team to produce all deliverables within project deadline
+- Led and managed an international, remote team of 6 to produce all deliverables within project deadline

 **Skills Demonstrated:**